realmbgl/kudo-tutorial/unit3/README.md

 Go to the `unit3/operator-next` folder.
 Its a copy of `unit3/operator` but with the operator version set to `0.2.0` in `operator.yaml` and using `elasticsearch:7.2.0` for the image in `node.yaml`.

-From the `unit3/operator-next` folder use the following command to update the operator version.
+From the `unit3/operator-next` folder use the following command to upgrade the operator version.

 ```
 kubectl kudo upgrade . --instance myes